 The Life Cycle

-- How did Maya change their natural appearance?
+- How did Maya people change their physical appearance?
 In what ways do people in your own society modify and alter their bodies (or those of their children) in the name of beauty, custom, or fashion?

 After a Maya mother in the Yucatan gave birth, she washed her infant and then immediately compressed her child’s head between two boards on the front and back.
 After two days of this treatment, the child’s head was permanently flattened – mark of beauty to the Maya, as were crossed eyes (parents also took steps to encourage this).
 The child was then taken to a priest, who prophesied his or her destiny and assigned the child a named based on their date of birth.